 Translated into a world of sports and performance, the concept of natural selection means that athletes who are more naturally adept will find it easier to make their way up the progression ladder.
 Typically, people who are less prone to injury and have superior kinaesthetic (physical) intelligence can move through the ranks more rapidly.

 “Selection by Design” in the context of physical performance means we can look at genetic predisposition, and use training adaptations to close the gap.
 It’s using our knowledge of sports science (genetics and training) combined with full consideration of our internal and external environments.

 We can consider five domains of influence on the development of performance:

 Holistic Scientific Approach

-Psychology in a performance context considers our ability to have a constructive mindset, but also an ability to translate thoughts into physical actions and our overall body/mind awareness:
+Psychology in a performance context considers our ability to have a constructive mindset, but also an ability to translate thoughts into physical actions and our overall mind/body awareness:

-Body awareness: Our understanding of our muscles, joints, skeletal structure, breathing, speed, flexibility, relative position to others/the floor/the air, etc. and how skill elements affect our body.
+Body awareness: Our understanding of our muscles, joints, skeletal structure, breathing, speed, flexibility, relative position to others/the floor/the air, etc., and how skill elements affect our bodies.